Pavel Bermondt-Avalov: Military service

 After receiving a musical education with Professor Ziminski of the Warsaw Institute of Music, Avalov enlisted as a bandmaster in the 1st Argun Regiment of the Transbaikal Cossacks.
 In 1904 he joined the regiment as a volunteer soldier, and in 1905 was promoted to ensign.
 Avalov participated in the Russo-Japanese War, during which he was awarded the Order of St. George, 3rd and 4th degrees.
 He was wounded three times during his service in the war.

-In 1905 Avalov converted to Orthodoxy.
-In 1906 Avalov was transferred to an Ussuri Cossack division and since then identified himself as an Ussuri Cossack.
-In 1908 Avalov was promoted to cornet and commanded the 1st Don Cossack Regiment.
+In 1905, Avalov converted to Orthodoxy.
+In 1906, Avalov was transferred to a Ussuri Cossack division and since then identified himself as an Ussuri Cossack.
+In 1908, Avalov was promoted to cornet and commanded the 1st Don Cossack Regiment.
 When filling out his service progress list, for an unclear reason, Avalov noted that he was a Lutheran.
 At this time Avalov was married to a Polish noblewoman called Sophia Simonolevich.
-In 1909 Avalov supposedly retired from the army after failing to pass officer's exams.
+In 1909 Avalov, supposedly retired from the army after failing to pass officer's exams.

 First World War

-During the First World War Avalov was enrolled in the 2nd Caucasus Corps of the 10th Army, performing as the personal adjutant of the corps commander Pavel Mishchenko.
+During the First World War, Avalov was enrolled in the 2nd Caucasus Corps of the 10th Army, performing as the personal adjutant of the corps commander Pavel Mishchenko.
 After the defeat of his corps in East Prussia, Avalov continued his service in the 31st Corps of the 4th Army in Galicia.
 Avalov was wounded four times during the course of his service, and was awarded the Order of St. Anna, 4th degree.
 Avalov was promoted to either captain or lieutenant during the war.
-In 1917 Avalov was demobilized.
+In 1917, Avalov was demobilized.

 Civil War

 Russian Civil War

 After the February Revolution of 1917, Avalov was elected the commander of an Uhlan regiment stationed in St. Petersburg.
 During this time he was part of a secret officer organization that was preparing a coup against the Russian Provisional Government, despite them awarding Avalov the rank of colonel in 1918.
-After the October Revolution he lived in Zhitomir.
+After the October Revolution, he lived in Zhitomir.
 The same year Avalov became head of the recruitment and counter-intelligence center of the White Army's southern army in Kiev.
-In winter of 1918 Avalov defended the city from Symon Petliura's nationalist forces, who, after seizing power in the region, imprisoned Avalov and other Russian officers.
+In winter of 1918, Avalov defended the city from Symon Petliura's nationalist forces, who, after seizing power in the region, imprisoned Avalov and other Russian officers.
 The officers as well as Avalov himself were evacuated to Germany when the German army abandoned Ukraine.
 In Germany he was active in Russian monarchist groups.